Best Practices for Amazon RDS

 Using Enhanced Monitoring to Identify Operating System Issues

 Amazon RDS provides metrics in real time for the operating system (OS) that your DB instance runs on.
-You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from CloudWatch Logs in a monitoring system of your choice.
+You can view the metrics for your DB instance using the console, or consume the Enhanced Monitoring JSON output from Amazon CloudWatch Logs in a monitoring system of your choice.
 For more information about Enhanced Monitoring, see Enhanced Monitoring

 Enhanced Monitoring is available for the following database engines: